Partial identification for discrete data with nonignorable missing outcomes: Nonparametric modelling

 In the above case we assumed $Z$ is a true instrument, however we may believe $\textit{a priori}$ that $Z$ is an imperfect instrument with some residual dependence with $Y$ given $X$.
 Nonparametric bounds for treatment effects with imperfect instruments have been developed in the latent unobserved confounding context (Ban and Kedagni 2022), and we can do something similar here with missing data.
-We define our imperfect instrument as a restriction on $OR(Y,Z|X)$ to be within some threshold $(t_l, t_h)$ around 1, giving us a joint prior
+To define our imperfect instrument we can restrict $OR(Y,Z|X)$ to be within some threshold $(t_l, t_h)$ around 1 rather than equal to 1, or we can induce a probability distribution over $OR(Y,Z|X=1)$ and $OR(Y,Z|X=0)$ concentrated at 0.
+For example if we multiply the prior in (1) by normal density functions over $log(OR(Y,Z|X))$, then the standard deviation of these normals $\sigma$ determines how close we think $Z$ to a true instrument.
+We refer to these models as "Sat-OR-thresh" and "Sat-OR-normal", respectively.
+See Section A.1 in the Appendix for further details.